by Carolyn Thomas ♥ @HeartSisters

 “But in real life, of those who do survive, almost 40% may experience significant physical or cognitive impairment after sudden cardiac arrest.”

-Heart disease, meanwhile, continues to be the #1 killer of North American women.
-Heart disease kills more women than men each year.
+Heart disease, meanwhile, continues to be the #1 killer of women.
 Heart disease kills six times more women than breast cancer.
 In fact, heart disease kills more women than all types of cancers combined.
-Sudden cardiac arrest is one of the few heart-related emergencies that claim more male victims than females.
+Sudden cardiac arrest is a heart-related emergency that claims more male victims than females.
 See also Myths & Facts About Women’s Heart Disease.

 Find out more about the difference between sudden cardiac arrest and a heart attack, and why cardiopulmonary resuscitation (CPR) is so important.
 And learn about AEDs: Automated External Defibrillators.